angelosanramon/ansible-roles/vault/README.md

 ### Vault
-Ansible playbook to setup a Vault cluster.
+Ansible role to setup a Vault cluster.

 If the `vault_auto_unseal` variable is set to true, Vault will be automatically initialized and unseal.
 The unseal keys will be saved to a file in {{ vault_config_path }}/.vault_unseal_keys.
 The root token will is not saved.
 If the root token is needed, it can be generated using the unseal keys.
 See https://learn.hashicorp.com/tutorials/vault/generate-root for instructions.